 The periodical Circulation printed a report that said eating strawberries and blueberries at the same time has a powerful effect that actually decreases the threat of heart attack by as much as 33 percent.
 After conducting research with more than 93,000 women ages 25 to 42, they did not observe this type of benefit in other antioxidants.

-5. Blueberries May Lead to Improved Mental Health
+5. Improved Mental Health

 Since blueberries contain a large amount of phenols, mostly gallic acid, they are said to act as “neuroprotective agents.”
 According to scholars from Iran, this means blueberries can protect our brains from neurodegeneration, neurotoxicity and oxidative stress.